 Till Papenfuss (TP): I’m sitting here with Luis Moreno-Ocampo, the Chief Prosecutor of the ICC since 2003.
 Thank you, Mr. Ocampo, for joining the Global Observatory today.

-After an interim period of skepticism, particularly in Africa, the last two years the ICC has witnessed a new sense of dynamism, as evidenced by the Libya referral, the transfer of Cote d’Ivoire’s former President Laurent Gbagbo to The Hague, and widespread calls for also referring the uk viagra sales situation in Syria to the ICC.
+After an interim period of skepticism, particularly in Africa, the last two years the ICC has witnessed a new sense of dynamism, as evidenced by the Libya referral, the transfer of Cote d’Ivoire’s former President Laurent Gbagbo to The Hague, and widespread calls for also referring the situation in Syria to the ICC.
 What is your take on the growing role of the ICC and which factors contributed to this development?

 Luis Moreno-Ocampo (LMO): I disagree with your question.
 There is no basis to suggest that in the first years of the ICC there was nothing.
 Perhaps in the beginning of its activities cases attracted less attention from the media, but for instance our cases in Uganda forced the Joseph Kony killings to stop; 1.1 million were displaced, and because Sudan in 2005 agreed to arrest Kony, Kony left Sudan; similarly, the cases in Congo were critically important to keep Congo under more peaceful conditions.
-And there’s also the case against Jean-Pierre Bemba, former Vice President of viagra effects on the penis Congo.
+And there’s also the case against Jean-Pierre Bemba, former Vice President of Congo.
 So there was not just inactivity.
 On the contrary.
 The Court was always up and running.
 We are always in the front pages?
 No. We don’t need to be in the front pages.
 So, perhaps it’s more a perception from New York that you express, but in practice it is different.